 We have collaborated with students from the University of Leipzig and created an interactive 3D model of our exhibition.
-With this you have the chance to explore our museum in 3D from home.
+It gives you the chance to explore our museum in 3D from home.
 Have fun!

 A Tour through our exhibition rooms